replicatedhq/replicated-docs/docs/reference/replicated-cli-installing.md

   Download and install the files.

-1. Run one of the following commands to authenticate with the `replicated login` command:
+1. Authorize the replicated CLI:

    - Docker: